-Needless to say that the necessary tech stack of embedded software engineers varies depending on the product complexity and specific project requirements.
-Nevertheless, experience in working with common operating systems such as Embedded Linux and RTOS is essential for handling embedded projects.
-Moreover, when working with embedded software, any qualified developer should possess advanced knowledge of C or C++.
-In addition, embedded developers need to be able to work with algorithms, data structures, control systems, hardware design language, perform numerical calculations etc. Some projects may also require the knowledge of Eclipse, JTAG, or Python.
-Qualified embedded software developers should be familiar with different architectures of embedded systems such as interrupt driven/background loop processing, background schedulers, real-time operating systems etc. Therefore, any established outsourcing provider should be able to gather a team that will possess all the skills and technological expertise necessary to implement your project.
+The tech stack of embedded software engineers can vary depending on the product complexity and specific project requirements.
+Nevertheless, experience in working with General-Purpose Operating Systems (GPOS) and Real-Time Operating Systems (RTOS) is essential for handling embedded projects.
+When working with embedded software, a qualified embedded software engineer should possess advanced knowledge of C or C++.
+In addition, an embedded software engineer needs to be able to work with algorithms, design patterns, data structures, control systems, etc. Some projects may also require the knowledge of Java, .Net, or Python.
+Qualified embedded software developers should be familiar with networking technologies such as Ethernet, TCP/IP and have a solid understanding of the different types of memory (RAM, ROM, and Flash), microprocessor & microcontroller architectures, and different types of protocols.

-Since most embedded environments require system testing, it’s essential to implement system test activities in a form of agile iterations, with teams of testers executing functional, scalability and other system-level testing.
+Since most embedded environments require system testing, it’s important to implement system test activities in a form of agile iterations, with teams of testers executing functional, scalability, and other system-level testing.
 Additionally, working towards the decoupling of the product architecture will improve the ability to change, build, and test specific architectural layers or product components more easily.
-As a result, you will achieve steady-state program performance targets and deliver everything at a desired pace.
+As a result, you will achieve steady-state program performance targets and deliver everything at the desired pace.
 It may also bring such benefits as early customer engagement, continuous testing, and early program risk visibility.
 Whether your project is hardware/software-focused or hybrid, introducing Agile practices to your development processes is definitely an effective strategy.